zooxmusic/aeg/README.md

 The 2 variables that can be dynamically changed;
 + direction ( defaults to both)
-+ partner-name (defaults to non which means all)
++ partner-name (defaults to null which means all)

 If you do not pass a variable for either the scripts defaults to both directions for all partners.

 On Demand
 =============

-You are able to select a scrpt, right click and choose Run to execute the selected script now.
+You are able to select a script, right click and choose Run to execute the selected script now.

 Folder Mappings